Positives for Medical Properties Trust Inc. (MPW) as stock gains in recent trading

 Medical Properties Trust Inc. (MPW): Who are the competitors?

-The company’s main competitors (and peers) include Physicians Realty Trust (DOC) that is trading -4.54% down over the past 12 months.
-Ventas Inc. (VTR) is 48.13% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Physicians Realty Trust (DOC) that is trading 21.37% up over the past 12 months.
+Ventas Inc. (VTR) is 134.83% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 21.73% from the last report on Jan 28, 2021 to stand at a total of 11.42 million short shares sold with a short interest ratio of 5.15.